report this ad

 Also called Kongfuzi/Chinese philosopher which emphasized morality, justice, and correctness of social relationships

 Classic text of Daoism written by Lao Tzu

-Traditionally attributed to Fu Xi/Book of Changes/a book of divination/contains 64 hexagrams for this purpose
+Traditionally attributed to Fu Xi/Book of Changes/Confucian book of divination/contains 64 hexagrams for this purpose

 Language of Palestine during the time of Jesus

 Japanese religion with sacred texts Kojiki and Nihon Shoki/name means 'Way of the Gods'

 Mohammad claimed this angel recited to him the Qur'an

 Number of disciples Jesus chose to be with him

 Oldest branch of Buddhism/literally means 'teaching of the Elders'

 Indian religion that emphasizes non-violence and equality among all forms of life/traditional founder Rishaba (Adinatha) is the first of 24 tirthankara